A Beginner's Guide To Essential Oils

 Every night, I anoint my pulse points with a rollerball blend that supports restful sleep and deep relaxation.
 Therefore, I look for oils high in esters, monoterpene alcohols, and sesquiterpene alcohols that calm and soothe the nervous and endocrine systems and release muscular and nervous tension.
 This is a daily blend that allows me to drift off into sleep, so loving the aroma is a must!

 I turn to a well-balanced, herbaceous blend of lavender, roman chamomile, and clary sage.
 All three of these oils are high in esters—promising an instant calming effect on the central nervous system.
 Lavender and clary sage are also both high in monoterpene alcohols that help nurture balance.
+Though again, clary sage is not recommended during pregnancy.

 Add 15 drops lavender, 5 drops roman chamomile, and 10 drops clary sage into a glass roller-bottle and top if off with 10 mL of vanilla-infused jojoba oil.